-The Board, in service of the Corporation and shareholders, develops, monitors and evolves, as required, Ballard's executive compensation plan.
-This includes monitoring of industry best-practices, benchmarking against relevant comparators inside the hydrogen and fuel cell industry sector and relevant adjacent sectors, and the involvement of expert third parties to provide independent executive compensation advice.
+The Board, in service of the Corporation and shareholders, develops, monitors and evolves Ballard's executive compensation plan, as required.
+This includes monitoring of industry best-practices, benchmarking against relevant comparators inside the hydrogen and fuel cell industry sector and relevant adjacent sectors, and the involvement of expert third parties to provide sector and relevant adjacent sectors, and the involvement of expert third parties to provide independent executive compensation advice.
 We also solicit investor feedback on our executive compensation approach by providing an advisory "say-on-pay" vote and through direct shareholder engagement.